Sessions: NFL kneelers 'big mistake,' defends Trump

 He added, "In this great land, the government does not get to tell you what to think or what to say."

-The gesture was in solidarity with the action of many NFL players during last weekend’s games that followed that the fiery Friday declaration from Trump, who called those who kneel "sons of bitches" and tweeted that players who don't stand during the anthem should be "fired."
+The gesture was in solidarity with many NFL players who protested during last weekend’s games after a fiery declaration on Friday from Trump, who called those who kneel in protest "sons of bitches" and tweeted that players who don't stand during the anthem should be "fired."